 17. How To Figure Out if You Are Getting a Good Price

 When we started RVing it was a truism that the consumer should get 30 percent off the MSRP of an RV for it to be a good deal.
-Well, that truism isn’t true anymore.
-The pandemic and the subsequent surge of interest in RVing has changed that equation dramatically.
-The only way to know that you are truly getting a competitive price for an RV is to shop around.
+Well, that changed dramatically during the pandemic when dealers where getting full MSRP for many rigs on their lot.
+But deep discounts may be back in 2024 because RV sales are a bit stagnant right now.But the only way to know that you are truly getting a competitive price for an RV is to shop around.
 You can’t just look at the MSRP sticker anymore and feel like you are getting a good price if they lower it by a certain percentage.
 Good deals can only be found by comparison shopping.
-So yes, RV show shopping in 2022 is very hard work.
-Harder work than it used to be.
+So yes, RV show shopping in 2024 is very hard work.
+But you can get a great deal if you do your homework!

 18. Always Be Willing to Walk Away